ariesanonymous/termux-x11-gui-setup/README.md

 You can also type this command to run the script: ./xfce4.sh

-email : we.anonymous.us@gmail.com
+Email : we.anonymous.us@gmail.com
-github : ariesanonymous
+Github : ariesanonymous
-telegram : @xdeveloperz
+Telegram : @xdeveloperz